Maria-Sima/AprozarOnline/README.md

 - **Product Listings:** Browse a wide range of locally produced products available on @Prozar.
 Each product is displayed with relevant details such as name, description, price, and availability.

-- **Shopping Cart:** Add products to your shopping cart, review the items, and proceed to checkout.
+- **Shopping ShoppingCart:** Add products to your shopping cart, review the items, and proceed to checkout.
 The shopping cart functionality allows users to manage their selected products before finalizing the purchase.

 - **Secure Payments:** @Prozar integrates secure payment options, ensuring the safety of customer transactions.
 Payment gateways such as Stripe or PayPal can be implemented to handle payment processing.